What the timeline shows

 ~97 years

-From the first police radio through nearly a century of technological evolution, police communications remained publicly accessible.
-Departments operated on the assumption that transparency was normal—even beneficial.
+From the first police radio through nearly a century of technology changes, police communications remained publicly accessible.
+Departments operated as if transparency were the obvious default.

 • No pattern of officers harmed by scanner monitoring